 Nuclear power and engineering are increasingly important as society looks for alternative energy sources.
 With the Nuclear Engineering Minor, you will gain the knowledge and skills you need to join the next generation of nuclear engineers.
 The program is the only undergraduate nuclear program available in the state of Utah, and it is one of fewer than 50 nuclear engineering programs in the United States.
-Students completing this minor take classes in nuclear principles, neutron-based engineering, radiochemistry, and nuclear science.
+Students completing this minor take classes in nuclear principles, radiation interactions, radiochemistry, and nuclear science.
 This unique and valuable program of study will prepare you for an exciting career in the industry of nuclear power.

 Benefits to completing the Nuclear Engineer Minor: